Join us on an educational scuba expedition to Cuba!

 You'll spend seven nights on board a beautiful liveaboard dive vessel, Avalon III, in the heart of Cuba's Gardens of the Queen (Jardines de la Reina) National Park, located 60 miles off the southern coast of Cuba, an archipelago comprising a chain of 250 virgin coral and mangrove islands extending along 75 miles of turquoise waters.
 Gardens of the Queen was featured on an award-winning segment of the CBS news program, 60 MINUTES hosted by Anderson Cooper.
 Gardens of the Queen is Cuba's first marine park and the largest no-take marine reserve in the Caribbean, where much of the story lies underwater.
 U.S. visitors will accompany Cuban specialists and scuba dive in one of the healthiest marine ecosystems remaining in the Caribbean.

 Space is limited.
 Visitation to Cuba's Gardens of the Queen is limited by the Cuban government, and this mixed LGBT and friends charter can accommodate just 30 divers.

 - 7 nights accommodations on board Avalon III liveaboard

 - 22 dives, conditions permitting

-- Daily breakfast, lunch, dinner and non-alcoholic beverages
+- Daily breakfast, lunch, dinner and local beverages

 - Educational program

-- Transportation in Cuba to the liveaboard from Havana (if participating in our Cuba People-to-People tour) or Camaguey.
+- Transportation in Cuba to the liveaboard from Havana (if participating in our Support for the Cuban People tour) or Santa Clara, Cuba.